 Like I mentioned above, I recommend a one-piece suit to be culturally respectful.
-I own this black crossover suit and it’s a perfect option: it covers you up but still has some fun details to still make you feel good in it.
+I own cute but conservative black one-piece and it’s a perfect option: it covers you up but still has some fun details to still make you feel good in it.

 Mr. V’s Pick for Men: O’Neill Santa Cruz Boardshorts

 My top mistake in Jordan was the trousers I packed – they were tight and hot and made me miserable.
 Since then, I’ve kept an eye out for great options, and I love UNIQLO’s drape pants.
 They come in both straight leg and jogger styles; their Airism leggings are also a great option for more diversity in your wardrobe.

 The ICONIC16 set from ICONIC28 also has a great pair of breathable joggers along with other good layering travel clothes.